Connecting Communities with Hidden Lesbian Stories Embedded in Popular Heritage from the Past

 Video presentations about Gwen Farrar and Norah Blaney in a dedicated archive room set up by us and local volunteers at our event at Baildon Hall in February 2020

 An event funding by the National Lottery Heritage Fund at the Latest Bar in Brighton, February 2019

 We are working with local volunteers in London, Brighton, Effingham, Bradford and St Austell to research the importance of these 5 places in the lives of forgotten variety stars Gwen Farrar and Norah Blaney.
-In 2019 and 2020 we will host 5 events to share and celebrate this research in the communities Gwen and Norah lived.
+Between October 2019 and September 2020 are hosting 5 events to share and celebrate this research in the communities Gwen and Norah lived.

 Effingham Event: 7th March 2020 Effingham Golf Club

 September 2020 Exhibition King George V Hall, Effingham

 St Austell Event: 26th September 2020 St Austell Arts Centre

 Gwen Farrar drew her own record of life with Norah Blaney, including sketches of the house they shared in the King's Road Chelsea.
 We are working with local people to uncover the stories these sketches tell and to match them with their original locations.

 Norah Blaney left a wonderful oral history legacy in recordings of conversations she had with Londoner Derek Hunt in the 1970s.
 These recordings have now been stored at the British Library sound archive.
 We are sharing extracts from these conversations with local historians and matching Norah's reminiscences with playbills, photographs and recordings to create a timeline of events in the career of Blaney & Farrar.